justeattakeaway/pie/apps/pie-docs/src/designers/getting-started/overview.md

 ## Introduction

 [Figma](https://www.figma.com/ui-design-tool) is PIE’s design tool of choice for building our design system.
-All design-related foundations, components and assets are stored within Figma libraries and files to ensure the whole digital ecosystem can be accessed by any team.
+All design-related foundations, components and assets are stored in Figma libraries and files.
+This is to ensure the whole digital ecosystem can be accessed by any team.

-You can access Figma through the browser, but it is recommended that you use the desktop app.
+We recommend you use Figma through the desktop app.
 If Figma’s desktop app is not installed on your computer, get in touch with your manager to request this.

 As a designer within the Just Eat Takeaway organisation, you’ll automatically have access to all of PIE’s libraries and files.
-However, if that’s not the case, please [get in touch with the PIE team](/support/contact-us) to request access.
+If you don't have access, please [get in touch with the PIE team](/support/contact-us) to request it.

 {% notification {
 type: "information",
 title: "New to Figma?",
-message: "If you’re new to Figma, check [these tutorials](https://www.figma.com/resources/learn-design/?fuid=1093444461414143879) that will help you learn how to use the tool in no time."
+message: "If you’re new to Figma, check out [these tutorials](https://www.figma.com/resources/learn-design/?fuid=1093444461414143879) to help you learn."
 } %}

 ---

 ## How is PIE structured?

-We have divided our foundations, components and assets into multiple libraries, so they can be easily found and referenced.
-All of them can be found on the [Getting started with Figma files](/designers/getting-started/figma-files) section.
+PIE is split into three parts: **foundations**, **components** and **assets**.
+Each of these are arranged into libraries, so they can be easily found and referenced.

 You’ll need to enable these libraries if you want to use the PIE design system for your products.